bobb34/QST/README.md

 # QST
-Quiz/Survey/Test
+Quiz/Survey/Test       Jan 2,2023

 QST is a free, complete, secure, heavy duty, open source, quiz/survey/test assessment solution.
 You can try it at qstonline.org and download it from https://sourceforge.net/projects/qstonline/.

 We do not update this site very regularly.
 Go to https://sourceforge.net/projects/qstonline/ for updates and new versions.
-Our latest release is QST version 3.08.05 on September 13, 2022 .
+Our latest release is QST version 3.09.02 on December 29, 2022 .

 Want to create an online or mobile quiz, survey or test?
 From a quick quiz on your phone to high stakes proctored desktop testing, our QST Builder interface makes it simple.
 The numerous features (WYSIWYG, Equation/Formula/Symbol and Basic Editor, Question Bank, Multiple Question Types, Multiple Delivery Styles, Multiple Delivery Options, Multiple Results Options, Randomly Chosen Questions, Branching Questions/Skip Logic, Auto Marking, Print a QST, Schedule a QST, Bulk upload students/instructors/classes, etc.) in open source QST rival or surpass those found in commercial online exam and survey software systems.
 Too many features to mention here, but following are a few.